hkamran80/articles/markdown/articles/optimizing-images.md

 our sites.
 For both file types, my process starts by finding the logo.
 If I am reviewing a PR, I will download the logo attached if it is suitable enough.
 If it is not or if I am submitting a PR, I find the highest quality logo I can.
 I first try to find an SVG from the website or service, or failing that, a source like Wikipedia/Wikimedia or some other brand logo repository.
+If I cannot find an SVG, I will find a PNG.

 ## SVGs